Bylaws of University Economic Development Association (UEDA)

 Section 5.3 – Terms: The term for all officers, except the Treasurer and Secretary, shall be one year.
 The Treasurer and Secretary shall serve a two-year term and may be re-elected to consecutive two-year terms.
 The terms for the Treasurer and Secretary shall be staggered so that they are elected in alternate years.

-Section 5.4 – Election: The Officers, except as provided above for automatic succession, shall be elected at the Annual Meeting from among those candidates having the highest number of votes for that office.
-The newly elected officer will assume their duties immediately following the end of the Annual Meeting and will end service following the election at the next Annual Meeting.
-Voting shall be by secret ballot, unless there is only one candidate for an office, in which case the President may call for a vote by acclamation.
+Section 5.4 – Election: Individuals running for an Executive Committee office, except as provided above for automatic succession, shall be nominated by the Nominations Committee in consultation with the Executive Committee.
+The Officers, except as provided above for automatic succession, shall be elected at the Annual Meeting from among those candidates having the highest number of votes for that office.
+The newly elected officer will be encouraged to join board meetings immediately following the end of the Annual Meeting to shadow existing board members and will assume their duties on January 1st at the beginning of the calendar year following their election.
+The officer will end service on December 31st of the calendar year in which their term ends.
+Voting shall be by secret ballot unless there is only one candidate for an office, in which case the President may call for a vote by acclamation.

-Section 5.5 – Nomination Committees: The President shall appoint from among the Board a Nominations Committee.
-The Nominations Committee shall strive for a candidate for each vacancy without automatic succession, and ascertain the willingness of candidates to serve.
-A call for nominations will be issued to the voting members at least 60 days prior to the Annual Meeting.
-Nominations will be closed and the list of candidates shall be circulated to Voting Members at least 30 days prior to the Annual Meeting.
+Section 5.5 – Nominations Committees: The President shall appoint from among the Board a Nominations Committee.
+The Nominations Committee shall strive for a candidate for each vacancy on the Executive Committee without automatic succession, and ascertain the willingness of candidates to serve.
+The Nominations Committee, in consultation with the Executive Committee, shall nominate candidates for Executive Committee vacancies.
+A call for nominations for members of the at-large Board of Directors will be issued to the voting members at least 60 days prior to the Annual Meeting.
+Nominations will be closed and the list of candidates for both the Executive Committee and the at-large Board shall be circulated to Voting Members at least 30 days prior to the Annual Meeting.
 The Nominations Committee shall also be responsible for conducting the election at the Annual Meeting.

 Section 5.6 – Vacancies: A vacancy in the position of President or President-Elect prior to their term expiration shall be filled by the individual who would automatically succeed to the position at the next Annual Meeting.
 In such an event, the successor will remain in office for a full term after filling the unexpired term of the vacated position.
 For the Secretary or Treasurer, where the term is for two years and the terms are staggered, the Board may appoint an interim Secretary or Treasurer to serve until the term expires.